-June 30, 2014 Category/Objective Fair Value Determined Using NAV Unfunded Commitments Redemption Frequency Redemption Notice Period Equity (a) \$ 88,958,055 \$ - Bi-monthly, quarterly, semi-annually 30-90 days Alternative/absolute return and equity hedge (b) 86,247,331 174,596 Bi-monthly, quarterly, semi-annually, annually 30-90 days Private (c) 3,771,237 8,238,350 N/A N/A Total \$178,976,623 \$8,412,946

-June 30, 2013 Category/Objective Fair Value Determined Using NAV Unfunded Commitments Redemption Frequency Redemption Notice Period Equity (a) \$ 74,125,718 \$ 699,200 Bi-monthly, quarterly, semi-annually 30-90 days Alternative/absolute return and equity hedge (b) 76,125,573 621,506 Bi-monthly, quarterly, semi-annually, annually 30-90 days Private (c) 2,015,511 5,560,000 N/A N/A Total \$152,266,802 \$6,880,706
+Category/Objective Fair Value Determined Using NAV Unfunded Commitments Redemption Frequency Redemption Notice Period Equity (a) \$ 90,941,848 \$ - Bi-monthly, quarterly, semi-annually 30-90 days Alternative/absolute return and equity hedge (b) 82,085,571 87,144 Bi-monthly, quarterly, semi-annually, annually 30-90 days Private (c) 6,167,503 9,948,350 N/A N/A Total \$179,194,922 \$ 10,035,494 June 30, 2014 June 30, 2014 Category/Objective Fair Value Determined Using NAV Unfunded Commitments Redemption Frequency Redemption Notice Period Determined • Notice Category/Objective Determined Using NAV Commitments Frequency Bi-monthly, quarterly, Notice Period Category/Objective Equity (a) Determined Using NAV \$ 88,958,055 Commitments \$ - Bi-monthly, quarterly, semi-annually Bi-monthly, quarterly, semi-annually, Notice Period 30-90 days

-- The alternative asset allocation may include both "absolute return strategies" and long/short "equity hedge" strategies.
-Absolute return strategies typically involve event-driven, stressed and distressed credit and spread-based arbitrage investments.
+- (a) The purpose of the allocation to equities is to provide long-term capital appreciation.
+Equity managers are selected with the objective of building a portfolio that is diversified by geographic region, economic sector, industry, and market capitalization.
+The objective in selecting equity managers is to generate average annual compounded returns higher than the relevant broad market indices (i.e., the S&P 500, the Russell 1000, MSCI EAFE and MSCI World), net of fees, over full market cycles (5-10 years).
+Funds are locked up for periods ranging from one year to thirty months. - (b) The alternative asset allocation may include both "absolute return strategies" and long/short "equity hedge" strategies.
+Absolute return strategies typically involve event driven, stressed and distressed credit, and spread-based arbitrage investments.
 Absolute return strategies tend to be both flexible and opportunistic.
 They incorporate differentiated drivers of return compared to traditional investment strategies and, as a result, they are expected to produce returns, which exhibit relatively low correlation to broad market indices over longer time horizons.
-Equity hedge managers typically make both long and short investments and produce returns that can be expected to correlate more closely with the performance of the equity markets than would the performance of the absolute return strategies, though with lower volatility than traditional "long-only" equity managers.
-Investments in alternative assets are generally subject to an initial lockup of 12-24 months or longer and thereafter investors can typically withdraw quarterly or annually with advance notice.
-Over time, alternative assets should generate returns comparable to long-term equity markets, but with lower volatility than equity markets.
-Funds are locked up for periods ranging from one year to twenty-five months. - Private equity investments encompass diverse strategies, including buyout, growth, venture capital, and control-oriented distressed.
-These illiquid investments generally have four- to six-year investment periods and approximately 10-year fund lives.
+Equity hedge managers typically make both long and short investments and produce returns that can be expected to correlate more closely with the performance of the equity markets than would the performance of the absolute return strategies, though with lower volatility than traditional "long only" equity managers.
+Investments in alternative assets are generally subject to an initial lock-up of 12-24 months or longer and thereafter investors can typically withdraw quarterly or annually with advance notice.
+Over time, alternative assets should generate returns comparable to long-term equity markets but with lower volatility than equity markets.
+Funds are locked up for periods ranging from one year to twenty-five months.

+(c) Private equity investments encompass diverse strategies including buyout, growth, venture capital and control-oriented distressed.
+These illiquid investments generally have four to six-year investment periods and approximately 10-year fund lives.
 Given their illiquidity, private investments are expected to generate higher returns than public market strategies.
 The performance of funds raised and managed by the same team following similar strategies can vary significantly from one period to the next.
-Thus, investment in this asset class requires diversification across not only manager, strategies, and geographies, but also "vintage years."
+Thus, investment in this asset class requires diversification across not only manager, strategies, and geographies but also "vintage years."
 Funds are locked up for a period of 10 years.